 A footer opt-in is usually a longer rectangle size and I like to add a call to action like “before you go…” and add a different form of copy than the earlier opt-in.

-HOW TO DO IT: Adding this to you blog isn’t too hard within a good theme, usually all you need is an image and a link.
+HOW TO DO IT: Adding this to your blog isn’t too hard within a good theme, usually all you need is an image and a link.
 Depending on your theme you may be able to add more elaborate footers.
-You can also just use a text based navigation link.
+You can also just use a text-based navigation link.